 Surely that’s not just me?

 I can’t cope with a lack of sleep, I’m too grumpy to tolerate.
 Take pity on my poor husband.
 I have my reasons though, sleep is important to your health and well being.
-Thankfully, a good night’s sleep returned during cycle four.
+Thankfully, a good night’s sleep returned during cycle 4.
 Otherwise, I may have pulled my hair out.

 The Body Coach Graduate Plan – Cycle 4 Victories

 For as much as the lockdown blues affected me, I have experienced some victories worth mentioning during cycle 4.

 During cycle 4 I have felt more toned than before.
 I still have a long way to go on my journey but the plan is giving me the tools to achieve my goals.
 I have more muscle definition and overall strength.

 My clothes are much looser than before.
 In fact, I have officially dropped a dress size.

 I can knock out a string of burpees without dying in a heap.
 And the victory I am most proud of, I can now do 10 full body press-ups in a row.